xamat/blog/_posts/2023-01-16-transformer-models-an-introduction-and-catalog-2d1e9039f376.md

 **Update 01/16/2023**

-6 months after my last update, it is clear that the world has been taken by storm by Transformers.
+Six months after my last update, it is clear that the world has been taken by storm by Transformers.
 Everyone is talking about [ChatGPT](https://amatriain.net/blog/chatGPT), so I thought I needed to add the models that got us there.
 I had already talked about GPTInstruct before, but I added [GPT3.5](#gpt35) and [ChatGPT](#chatgpt) as independent models although they don’t add too much to the former.
 I also added a couple of models from [Eleuther.ai](https://www.eleuther.ai/) and [Anthropic](https://www.anthropic.com/), the only two startups that seem to be even ready to challenge the OpenAI/Facebook/Google supremacy in language models.
 Because of what is happening with ChatGPT, I thought I should add the main competitors from the big labs: [Sparrow](#Sparrow) from Deepmind/Google, and Blenderbot3 from Facebook.
 Speaking of startups though, there has been a lot of talk of [Stability.ai](https://stability.ai/), so I felt I needed to add a reference to [StableDiffusion](#stablediffusion).
 Finally, and while not many details are known about [AlphaFold](#alphafold)'s architeccture, I thought I should add a reference to it since the problem of protein folding is very important, and Deepmind’s accomplishment in this regard is huge.

 Also, there are two concepts that are becoming more and more important in the recent success of Transformers: On the one hand, [RLHF](#rlhf) (Reinforcement Learning with Human Feedback) for language models.
 On the other hand, [Diffusion models](#diffusion).
 I added a brief section on both these topics.